Overseas France: The Dublin procedure does not apply to asylum applicants in overseas France.[1]

 The law enables the Prefect to place under house arrest, systematically, any asylum seeker subject to a transfer decision (see Alternatives to Detention).[30]
 Where the asylum seeker does not comply with the house arrest, they may be placed in administrative detention.[31]
 The Prefect can also ask that the Judge of Freedoms and Detention (JLD) require the assistance of the police to ensure of the presence of the asylum seekers at the place they are supposed to remain or to operate their transfer.[32]
 Since an instruction of the Ministry of Interior of 20 November 2017, the use of these provisions increased in every Prefecture.[33]

 In practice, the notification of a house arrest is not made under the same conditions if the asylum seekers are accommodated or not.
-When the asylum seekers placed under Dublin procedure are not accommodated, house arrest is notified in person at the Prefecture.
+When the asylum seekers placed under Dublin procedure are not accommodated, house arrest (at the address of the SPADA) is notified in person at the Prefecture.
 Accommodated asylum seekers are notified by the Border Police at the place they are housed.

-In 2021, a total of 16,823 asylum seekers were allowed to lodge applications with OFPRA after their Dublin procedure in France came to an end (requalifiés).
-Of those, 6,541 had been placed in a Dublin procedure in 2021 and around 10,300 in previous years.[28]
-In these situations, the process of returning to the French asylum system is marked by differences in practices depending on the territory, sometimes long delays in obtaining a new appointment and the lack of reception conditions for this new asylum application.[29]
+In 2023, a total of 16,184 asylum seekers who had been placed in a Dublin procedure in previous years were allowed to lodge applications with OFPRA after their Dublin procedure in France came to an end (requalifiés).[35]
+In these situations, the process of returning to the French asylum system is marked by differences in practices depending on the territory, sometimes long delays in obtaining a new appointment and the lack of reception conditions for this new asylum application.[36]

 Personal interview